 - Check the last minute sales of meat and seafood: Sometimes the butcher puts out more packs than they need and a few of the older ones are on their Sell By date.
 The meat is still good for a few days but the store can’t sell them, so they mark them down for quick sale – a few bucks off each pack.
 You can save a TON by buying these and cooking them tonight (or freeze them tonight).

 - Join the customer loyalty club: You only have to do it once and tie it to your phone number, so you never need to carry around the stupid plastic tab.
 Instant savings plus sometimes they mail you coupons!

-- Join Ibotta: Ibotta is a great little app that gives you rebates on things you buy.
-I'm a big fan because you link up your grocery store loyalty cards for quicker verification and because they give you free money to start.
-Give Ibotta a try.
+- Join Shopkick: Shopkick is a great little money saving app that gives you rebates on things you buy.
+I’m a big fan because you link up your grocery store loyalty cards for quicker verification and because they give you free money to start.
+Give Shopkick a try.